 - Available: The version is generally available, depending on the plan type required for the integration.
-For example: If an integration is Unlimited or Unlimited Plus, only users of these plans will have access to it.
+For example: If an integration is Advanced or Premium, only users of these plans will have access to it.

 - Description: A description of the status, including in-app and support availability